Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Experiments

-{\bf Data and Implementation Details.} We use default sampling settings, such as \texttt{temperature} and \texttt{top\_p}, for all models.
+{\bf Implementation Details.} We use default sampling settings, such as \texttt{temperature} and \texttt{top\_p}, for all models.
 We allow for the maximum generation length possible for each model while instructing them to control their output length via the prompt in scenarios with resource constraints.
 The number of rounds or steps $N$ in all games, except for sugar honeycombs, is set to $20$.
-We conducted the whole \textsc{Squid Game} independently 20 times to mitigate randomness.
+We conducted the whole \textsc{Squid Game} 20 times to obtain statistically reliable results.
+In red-green light, the probability of an interruption instruction $\rho$ is empirically set to $0.4$.
+Since different LLMs use different tokenizers, the resource constraint in tug of war is defined as the number of output characters, and the initial quota for each team is 10,000 characters.